YongoDavid/Demo-2024/README.md

 One this making this website has thought me so far is no matter how fraustrating it gets keep coming back , i will find a way by gods grace
-Updated the pagination order of the page
+Updated the pagination order of the page updated the visibility of the list of properties page to show 3 properties per page